 As you’re probably aware, China has a history of very strict policies regarding online content.
 The country recently approved a new cybersecurity law, expected to go into effect this summer, which further establishes firm state control over information flows and tech equipment.

-As for VPN providers, the situation is no different in the country.
+As for the best VPN providers, the situation is no different in the country.
 China routinely campaigns against VPNs, aiming to interrupt or completely block the services.
 Still, using a VPN is not illegal in China – the focus is on censorship, rather than punishment.

 Indeed, VPNs are very popular in China, especially among expatriates and those in academic circles.
 But circumventing the ‘Great Firewall’, the nickname given to the country’s vast system of online censorship, is becoming harder.
 It’s important to note that almost every major internet service provider is controlled by Chinese authorities.